ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

   </a>
 </div>

-There was a fun surprise after the closing keynote, a Rails X cake!!
+There was a fun surprise after this closing keynote, a Rails X cake!!

 <div style="display: flex;">
   <a href="{{ site.baseurl }}/assets/img/posts/sfruby-2025/rails-x-cake-1.jpg">